kumar-piiyush/learning-language/Learn any language fast.md

-# learning-language

-# To learn any language fast remember u need to keep following point in mind
+# Points to keep in mind before learning a new language:

 1. Watch shows and listen to podcasts in that language.